ajstourinho/rumoaoime/README.md

 > MongoDB Compass can be installed (on the [MongoDB official site](https://www.mongodb.com/try/download/shell)) and used in the host, as the ```docker-compose``` file maps the ```27017``` ports of the container and the host to reflect changes.

 > It is important to note that the ```mongo-data``` volume defined in the ```docker-compose``` is the one that stores and persists the MongoDB data (even if the container stops or is removed).

+### Configuring Google OAuth

+The Google Authentication configuration is done by following [this video](https://www.youtube.com/watch?v=SwCA0K3gy90&list=LL&index=14&ab_channel=FelipeRocha%E2%80%A2dicasparadevs).

+> This video does not work entirely (because of deprecated libraries), but [this stackoverflow post](https://stackoverflow.com/questions/72172877/having-a-trouble-with-google-oauth2-app-has-no-backend-so-client-side-only/72392924#72392924) solves the errors with [this library (gapi-script)](https://www.npmjs.com/package/gapi-script).